-- Courses that a variety of programming languages, with introductory courses using Java and further coursework that can include C++, Python, Prolog, PHP, and other languages.
+- Courses use a variety of programming languages, with introductory courses using Java and further coursework that can include C++, Python, Prolog, PHP, and other languages.

 - A variety of platforms, including both Windows and Unix/Linux machines, are used in coursework.

 - It is among the largest undergraduate computer science program in the state, yet maintains modest class sizes of typically fewer than 40 students.

 Accreditations & Affiliations